 Benefits Of Preparing For OSHA Inspections And Compliance

-At this point, we assume you have a reasonably good idea about the benefits of preventing injuries, accidents, and issues within the workplace.
-The primary goal here is to maintain a safe working environment where staff can safely and without duress perform their assigned duties.
+At this point, we assume you have a reasonably good idea about the benefits of preventing injuries, accidents, and workplace issues.
+The primary goal is to maintain a safe working environment where staff can safely and, without duress, perform their assigned duties.

 Aside from the obviousness of preventing injuries, businesses also benefit from compliance with OSHA standards and regulations in several ways.